paazmaya/tozan/README.md

 LibreSSL 2.6.5
 ```

-In case the installed OpenSSL does not support any of the SHA hash digest algorithms, it should be updated.
+In case the installed OpenSSL does not support the default hashing algorithm (SHA-256),
+the hash algorithm need to be defined via command line options.
 The supported digest algorithms can be seen with the command `openssl list -digest-algorithms`.

 ## Command line options